Siquijor: Climate

-Siquijor has two different climates, dominated by Am.
+Siquijor has two different climates, dominated by a tropical monsoon climate.
 All climate is within Coronas climate type IV, characterised by not very pronounced maximum rainfall with a short dry season from one to three months and a wet season of nine to ten months.
 The dry season starts in February and lasts through April sometimes extending to mid-May.

 Five of the municipalities have significant rainfall most months of the year, with a short dry season that has little effect.
-This location is classified as Am (tropical monsoon climate) by Köppen–Geiger climate classification system.
+This location is classified as a tropical monsoon climate.
 The average annual temperature in Siquijor is 27.6 C, with variation throughout the year less than 2 degrees Celsius (2 C-change deg F).
-The precipitation about varies 165 mm between the driest month and the wettest month, with the average rainfall 1600 mm or less.
+The precipitation varies 165 mm between the driest month and the wettest month, with the average rainfall 1600 mm or less.

-The municipality Lazi has a significant amount of rainfall during the year.
-This is true even for the driest month.
-According to Köppen and Geiger, this climate is classified as Af (tropical rainforest climate).
+The municipality of Lazi has a significant amount of rainfall during the year.
+This climate is classified as a tropical rainforest climate.
 In a year, the average rainfall is 1655 mm.

 Administrative division

-Siquijor (province) comprises 6 municipalities.
-Siquijor (municipality) is the capital and most important port.
+Siquijor comprises six municipalities.
+Siquijor, Siquijor is the provincial capital.